millersdeathrow/voltnoacc/README.md

 Known bugs in 0.7:
 - UI settings menu not accessible while car is on.
-- UI lane doesn't turn green - torque colors do not work in path
 - ACC icon light on dash may turn yellow - does not affect OP engage-ability.

 List of changes and tweaks (latest changes at the top):